 LFG's grant supports this program that coordinates animal visits for children and their families staying at the Ronald McDonald House.

-This grant supports the Philadelphia Ronald McDonald House Chestnut Street expansion project, new family suite and Adopt a Room program for 2016 and 2017.
+This grant supports the Philadelphia Ronald McDonald House Chestnut Street expansion project, new family suite and Adopt a Room program.
 The house is a home away from home for patients and families traveling to Philadelphia for care.
 The new addition at the house will increase the number of room nights available from 16,000 to 40,000, and provide a host of new amenities for families.

 Splashes Of Hope- $1,500